jake-valsamis/codeocean-capsule-template/readme.md

-# CodeOcean Capsule Template 🌊
+# Code Ocean Capsule Template 🌊

-This repository serves as a starting point for creating [CodeOcean](https://codeocean.com) capsules via GitHub import.
-The capsule defined here uses a Python environment by default, but can easily be switched to R, C++, or any of the other supported [starter environments](https://help.codeocean.com/en/articles/1197876-selecting-a-base-environment) after importing to CodeOcean.
+This repository serves as a starting point for creating [Code Ocean](https://codeocean.com) capsules via GitHub import.
+The capsule defined here uses a Python environment by default, but can easily be switched to R, C++, or any of the other supported [starter environments](https://help.codeocean.com/en/articles/1197876-selecting-a-base-environment) after importing to Code Ocean.

 _Note: do **not** import this repository directly.
 Instead, use this repository as a template to create a new capsule._